Practical guidance for supporting aging parents with dignity,

 honored, no matter what happens down the road.
 This isn't about you

-taking control; it's about making sure the control stays exactly where
+taking control; it's about making sure the control stays exactly

-decision, even if they can't speak for themselves.
+guides every decision, even if they can't speak for themselves.

 Understanding the Key Documents

 You don't need to be a lawyer to get a handle on this.
-The goal is just
+The goal is

 Here are the most common ones, explained simply: